Please ensure Javascript is enabled for purposes of website accessibility

 A mentor is a positive role model who acts as a sounding board, guide and a friend to a student.
 Sometimes, a mentor may be that one caring adult, most often for a student who is at risk, and who can provide quality meaningful interaction with a student to support and enhance their educational - and life - experience.

-CCISD proudly partners with the Big Brother Big Sisters organization and other individuals and organizations that create meaningful mentoring opportunities.
+CCISD also partners with the Big Brother Big Sisters organization and other individuals and organizations that create meaningful mentoring opportunities.

-To explore the mentor program in CCISD, please contact:
+To explore the mentor program in CCISD, please contact Keonsha Bernard

 Watch DOG opens door for student at campus drop off